You performed a search for: Areas of Interest: Volunteer from Home / Virtual

 This is a remote volunteer position supporting the Guelph-Wellington Community.
 All shifts and training are completed remotely, therefore, residence in Guelph-Wellington is not a requirement for this position.

-• Complete inbound and outbound calls with service users
+- Complete inbound and outbound calls with service users residing in the county

-• Complete safety/wellness checks, provide medication reminders, and engage in social conversations with a diverse group of people
+- Complete safety/wellness checks, provide medication reminders, and engage in social conversations with vulnerable populations

-• Assist with crisis intervention, when presented
+- Assist with crisis intervention, when presented

-• Utilize a strengths-based, solution-focused approach
+- Utilize a strengths-based, solution-focused approach

-• Provide external resources and referrals to service users
+- Provide external resources and referrals to service users

-• Complete case documentation of all interactions with service users
+- Complete case documentation of all interactions with service users

 Pregnancy and Infant Loss (PAIL) Network provides bereavement support at no cost to families who have experienced the loss of a pregnancy at any stage, or the death of their baby, up to 12 months of age.
 We currently have volunteer opportunities for people who are approximately two years past their bereavement date and are looking for meaningful ways to offer their support to others.
 We are actively training peer supporters for private online bereavement support groups and one-to-one phone support.

-We are now recruiting Bilingual Crisis Responders who will answer texts from young people looking for support in both English AND French.
 The volunteer position will be remote, meaning that you can participate from anywhere in Canada as long you have a strong, reliable internet connection!

-Our volunteers need to be enthusiastic about helping people!
-You can be a professional, student, teacher, retiree, or anybody else with an internet connection and a willingness to learn how to support people over text.
+You can be a professional, student, teacher, retiree, or anybody else with a willingness to learn how to support people over text.

-The role of a Crisis Responder is to bring texters from a “hot” moment to a cool calm, and to help them come up with a plan to stay healthy and safe.
-Crisis Responders are trained to do this using active listening and collaborative problem-solving.
+The role of a crisis responder is to bring texters from a “hot” moment to a cool calm one, and to help them come up with a plan to stay healthy and safe.

 - Sew garment bags to protect historic textiles and clothing